-Sixty-three sites have been assigned to the Plains Woodland tradition (Table 4.3).
-However, 40 of these sites are "unspecified" Plains Woodland without associated potsherds.
+Forty-two sites have been assigned to the Plains Woodland tradition (Table 4.3).
 Plains Woodland components are difficult to identify.
-Most occupations likely will be buried in floodplain alluvial contexts.
+Besant/Sonota components are well represented (30 of 42 sites, presently recorded).

 The Scandic climatic episode of AD 400-750 is thought to have been generally arid.
 Windblown sediments should have capped Early and Middle Plains Woodland sites in the bottomlands and on the south and east slopes of hills and ridges in the uplands.
 Attempts should be made to identify sedimentary units of this age in these topographic contexts.